bvbohnen/x4-projects/API Functions.md

   * key
     - String, identifier of the key combination matched.
   * id
-    - Matching id of the shortcut.
-May be useful if one callback cue handles multiple shortcuts.
+    - Matching id of the action.
+May be useful if one callback cue handles multiple actions.
   * context
-    - String, the player context when this shortcut was triggered.
+    - String, the player context when this action was triggered.
     - Either one of ["flying", "walking", "menu"], or the name of the open menu matching an entry in menu_names.
   * event
     - String, name of the event that occured.